harshid-hadiya/KATA_SWEETS_Harshid_Hadiya_LDCE_Ahemdabad_IT/README.md

 ## There is video present of the working model kata_web.mp4

+# See Before Review

+All **backend files** have been moved into a dedicated `backend/` folder to improve the overall project structure and maintainability.

+> -> This is purely a structural change.
+> -> All previous commit history remains **intact** and can still be viewed globally via the main commit log.
+> -> No commit history is lost or isolated to the `backend/` folder.

+This restructuring ensures better separation of concerns, especially useful when scaling the project with a `frontend/` and `backend/` split.

+---

+📌 **Note for contributors and reviewers:**
+The commit history still reflects all changes across the whole project — just navigate the commit log normally (not inside folders) to see every change in one place.

 # Sweet Shop Management System

 A simple backend API to manage sweets in a shop.
 Built with Node.js, Express, Mongoose, and tested using Jest.